prataprc/prataprc.github.io/_posts/2018-03-11-msgpack-vs-cbor.md

   to communicate and enforce.

-I am going to pick two alternative for JSON, [Msgpack](https://msgpack.org/) and [CBOR](http://cbor.io/) and compare them with each other.
+I am going to pick two alternative for JSON, [Msgpack](https://msgpack.org/) and [CBOR](http://cbor.io/).
 I am also of the opinion that both these format can do better in terms of CPU and Memory footprint compared to JSON serialization.
 Hence, will be focusing on how they are going to compare with each other.

 **Support of data types**